WHERE IS ZIWA RHINO SANCTUARY

-Ziwa Rhino Sanctuary harbors Uganda’s adventurous endangered rhinos located in Nakasongola District just near Nakitoma Village, along Kampala-Gulu highway in Northern Uganda approximately 180km by road on your way to Uganda’s largest national park at Murchison falls national park.
+Ziwa Rhino Sanctuary harbors Uganda’s adventurous endangered rhinos and is located in Nakasongola District, just near Nakitoma Village, along the Kampala-Gulu highway in Northern Uganda, approximately 180 km by road on your way to Uganda’s largest national park at Murchison Falls National Park.

-Uganda in 2005 re-introduced the Ziwa Rhino sanctuary by the body of government called Rhino Fund Uganda.
-Ziwa is Uganda’s only place where travelers can track rhinos on foot; Rhino tracking is really an exciting tourism activity as you watch both the white and black rhinoceros.
+The Ziwa Rhino Sanctuary was reintroduced into Uganda in 2005 by a government organization called Rhino Fund Uganda.
+Ziwa is Uganda’s only place where travelers can track rhinos on foot; rhino tracking is really an exciting tourism activity as you watch both the white and black rhinos.

-Ziwa Rhino sanctuary has approximately 78 well trained skilled rangers working hand in hand with the Uganda Wildlife Authority to ensure that the Rhinos and visitors are protected and safe.
-Ziwa Rhino started with approximately 6 rhinos and is currently the number has increased to about 19 animals.
-Apart from African black and white rhinos, Ziwa Rhino sanctuary harbors many bird species, reptiles, hippos, antelopes, Nile crocodiles, and monkeys.
+Ziwa Rhino sanctuary has approximately 78 well-trained, skilled rangers working hand in hand with the Uganda Wildlife Authority to ensure that the rhinos and visitors are protected and safe.
+Ziwa Rhino started with approximately six rhinos, and currently the number has increased to about 19 animals.
+Apart from African black and white rhinos, the Ziwa Rhino Sanctuary harbors many bird species, reptiles, hippos, antelopes, Nile crocodiles, and monkeys.

-Ziwa Rhino sanctuary is an awesomely unique tourism activity that grants visitors a chance to see both black and white rhinos on foot at the same place.
-Rhino tracking involves watching rhinos closer and at a safer distance under the guidance of a skilled ranger guide. you can also take closer pictures with them as you observe these endangered rhinos feed in their natural habitat.
-Ziwa Rhino tracking can be combined with the Big 5 safari when you visit Murchison falls national park.
+Ziwa Rhino Sanctuary is an awesomely unique tourism activity that grants visitors a chance to see both black and white rhinos on foot at the same place.
+Rhino tracking involves watching rhinos at a safer distance under the guidance of a skilled ranger guide.
+You can also take closer pictures with them as you observe these endangered rhinos feeding in their natural habitat.
+Ziwa rhino tracking can be combined with the Big 5 safari when you visit Murchison falls national park.

-Ziwa Rhino sanctuary accommodates over 350 bird species, bird watching at Ziwa can take a full or half-day birding either on a boat or a guided nature walk’s Rhino bird-watching is guided by an experienced birder’s guide.
-Ziwa Bird species include the Blue-spotted dove, African black crake, the Shoebill stork, and Abdim’s stork.
+Ziwa Rhino Sanctuary accommodates over 350 bird species.
+Bird watching at Ziwa can take a full or half day, either on a boat or on a guided nature walk.
+Ziwa bird species include the blue-spotted dove, African black crake, shoebill stork, and Abdim’s stork.